MountBro/Age-of-Plague/README.md

 1. For the mouse dragging JS effect, Please go to the new2.html file.
 2. The 'pic' folder is for pictures.
-3. And the main file structure for elm is the index.html and elm.js.